- Things don't always go as planned.

 How To Check On The Assessed Values Of The Properties In Your Area

-To check on the assessed values of the properties in your area:- Go to the Assessor's website.
+To check on the assessed values of the properties in your area:

 - Scroll over "Maps" and click on "GIS Interactive Maps"